Inspirateur/riverbed/README.md

 - [@Involture](https://github.com/Involture): contributed to the efficient packing of chunk data in RAM
 *one of the many invisible optimisations required to make such a game work*

-I'm also very grateful for Bevy - the engine powering the game - and the open source Rust ecosystem as a whole which this project contributes back to.
+I'm also very grateful for Bevy - the engine powering the game - and the open source Rust ecosystem as a whole, which Riverbed (hopefully) will contribute back to.